John Charles Centre for Sport: Diving

 The centre is the primary training facility for the City of Leeds Diving Club and is responsible for producing some of the best divers in the country who have been chosen to compete at an international and Olympic level.
-The club has trained a number of successful athletes including Rebecca Gallantree, Alicia Blag, Dan Goodfellow and Matty Lee as well as Great Britain's first ever diving gold medallists Jack Laugher and Chris Mears.
+The club has trained a number of athletes, including Rebecca Gallantree, Dan Goodfellow and Matty Lee as well as Great Britain's first ever diving gold medallists Jack Laugher and Chris Mears.

 Underwater Hockey

-The Aquatics Centre hosted the 2022 British Octopush Association Student Nationals won by the University of Plymouth.
+The Aquatics Centre is used to host national underwater hockey competitions ran by the British Octopush Association.

 2010 election

 The centre was used as the venue to count the general election votes in 2010 for all Leeds constituencies.
 Previously Leeds Town Hall was used for this purpose.
 In 2015 this function was moved to the First Direct Arena.